-- Applying student has a sibling currently attending the campus
+- Applying student has a sibling currently attending the school

-- Applying student has a sibling also applying to enter the campus
+- Applying student has a sibling also applying to enter the school

 The lottery is a blind, randomized, computerized process conducted at the district level.
 The district utilizes a “Controlled Choice” framework to ensure equity and access for historically disadvantaged students.